allenai/ai2thor/README.md

   - Removed the hard-coded camera properties in the `SetAgentMode` function
   - Replaced the call to `checkInitializeAgentLocationAction` in `Initialize` with calls to `snapToGrid` and `actionFinished` so re-initialization doesn't cause the player to move for a few steps
-  - Added `lastActionStatus` to `Initialize` to help indicate success or failure -Changed `nearestAngleIndex` to return the nearest index based on the minimum difference between the current angle and the angle at the index
+  - Added `lastActionStatus` to `Initialize` to help indicate success or failure
+  - Changed `nearestAngleIndex` to return the nearest index based on the minimum difference between the current angle and the angle at the index
 - `Scripts/CanOpen_Object`:
   - Rewrote part of the `Interact` function so it doesn't use iTween if `animationTime` is `0`.
 Also the `Interact` function now uses the `openPercentage` on both "open" and "close".
   - Added `IsMovementTypeSlide` function